Skip to Content

 You can fly like Aladdin on a carpet, or find yourself in the middle of Egyptian pyramids.
 There’s plenty of scenes, so you can really spend a few hours here and not get bored.
 A great idea for a rainy day.

-Art in Paradise Opening Hours: 10 am to 10 pm daily.
+Art in Paradise Opening Hours: Daily from 9 AM to 10.30 PM.

 The Infamous Bangkok Nightlife